biviosoftware/home-env/README.md

 #### Cygwin

-You need to bring in: emacs, curl, diffutils, and git.
-Don't install the windows git, because it has its own bash, and it doesn't behave nicely with SHELLOPTS or /cygdrive/c.
+You need to bring in: emacs and curl.

+You need to install the [Windows git](https://git-scm.com/download/win), and make sure it is in your system environment path in the control panel.
+There is a ~/bin/git which does "the right thing" to make git work right.

 #### pyenv